GrolarDan/pg-releaser-lib/README.md

 ### Release and deploy

-Setup release plugin which increases the version and push it to the github (Can't push to protected branch - _working on this_).
+Setup release plugin which increases the version and push it to the Github (To push to the protected branch use generated Github token and application [Authenticating with a github app](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/making-authenticated-api-requests-with-a-github-app-in-a-github-actions-workflow)).
 Release plugin is set up to use the `release` profile defined in profiles section to run java source, java doc and sign plugins during deployment.
 At the end runs the deployment through nexus staging plugin because the nexus plugin overrides the default maven deploy plugin.